 In August, unmarked troops and military vehicles from Russia also crossed into the Donbass region, escalating the Russian-backed war against Ukrainian forces there.
 Russia has distanced itself from allegations of military involvement in the Donbass, though the United States has accused it of being behind the unrest and war there, and videos of Russian soldiers captured in Ukraine, comments by separatist leaders and statements such as that of the head of the Russian Union of Committees of Soldiers' Mothers, Valentina Melnikova have established that Russian service personnel are fighting in Ukraine.

 Currently Russian regular forces and Russian paid mercenaries with heavy weapons control a small territory of Ukraine near Russian border.

 Information about economic impact of Russian invasion of Eastern Ukraine you can find on our page Economy of Ukraine.

 Fast fact: The pro-Russian separatists, known for their dislike of all things American and European, have the flag of the unrecognized Novorossia confederation (DPR and LPR) which is strong identical to the banner of the Army of Northern Virginia (the Confederate flag), but it lacks stars..

 Welcome to Ukraine

-© 2001-2013 Units Consulting Ltd. Audit and accounting firm (Ukraine, Kiev): facts about Ukraine, economy of Ukraine - industry, energy, agricalture,
+© 2001-2016 Units Consulting Ltd., Audit and accounting firm (Ukraine, Kiev): top facts about Ukraine, Ukraine fast facts, the Russian Invasion of Ukraine,